photoprism/photoprism-docs/docs/user-guide/library/originals.md

 # Indexing Your Originals #

 !!! note ""
-    When using PhotoPrism for the first time, please make sure that the directory containing your photo and video collection has been [configured as *originals* folder](../../getting-started/docker-compose.md#photoprismoriginals) and that the library settings match your [individual preferences](../settings/library.md).
+    When using PhotoPrism for the first time, please make sure that the directory containing your photo and video collection has been [configured as *originals* folder](../../getting-started/docker-compose.md#photoprismoriginals), and that the library settings match [your individual preferences](../settings/library.md).

 ## Manual Indexing